thearst3rd/fez-bingo/index.md

 1. Go to https://bingosync.com
 2. In the "New Room" section, create a room name, password, and give yourself a nickname
-3. For "Game", select "Custom (Advanced)", and for "Variant", select "SRL v5"
+3. For the settings, select:
+	* "Game" = "Custom (Advanced)"
+	* "Variant" = "Fixed Board"
+	* "Mode" = "Non-Lockout"
-4. Open [fez-bingosync.json](https://raw.githubusercontent.com/thearst3rd/fez-bingo/main/fez-bingosync.json), copy the entire contents of that file, and paste it into the "Board" section on Bingosync
+4. In the above generator, press "Generate New Board" and copy the output into "Board" on Bingosync
-5. Ensure "Mode" is "Non-Lockout"
-6. Set the other settings to your preference and make the room
+5. Set the other settings to your preference and make the room
-7. When all runners have joined and are ready, the game can begin
+6. When all runners have joined and are ready, the game can begin

 ## Example Games